Tulu Kapi Gold Project, Ethiopia

 The mine is expected to produce 80,000oz to 85,000oz of gold a year for the ten year initial life-of-mine.

 A combination of open-pit and underground mining operation is being considered for the Tulu Kapi mine, subject to feasibility.

-A central processing unit with a capacity of two million tonnes per annum is being considered.
+A central processing unit with a capacity of 1.2 million tonnes per annum is being considered.

-The Tulu Kapi mine development is estimated to cost $199.8m.
-The open-pit mining and processing is expected to cost around $14.50 per ton.
+The Tulu Kapi mine development is estimated to cost $143m.
+The processing is expected to cost around $500 per ounce.
 The operating cost for underground mining and processing is estimated at $35.83 a ton.

-Contractors involved in the Ethiopian Tulu Kapi project
+Contractors involved with the Ethiopian Tulu Kapi project

 SENET will serve as the lead engineer for the mine's development.
 The environmental and social impact assessment and tailing storage facility design will be undertaken by Golder Associates.
 Wardell Armstrong International is solely responsible for resource estimation, designing and planning of the mine.